Occidental shareholders get first say on Anadarko deal with vote on Berkshire financing

 Cash-strapped Occidental recently paid Berkshire its first quarter dividend with about 17.3 million shares, which are trading at a fifth of what they fetched last year.
 When paid in shares, the dividend increases to nearly 9%.

-Berkshire’s warrants are nearly worthless, because their $62.50 strike price is well above Occidental’s $13.37 trading price on Friday.
+Berkshire’s warrants are nearly worthless, because their $62.50 strike price is well above Occidental’s $13.63 closing price on Friday.
 But they give Berkshire more than a decade to exercise the option, and dividends paid in shares could make it a major holder in short order.

 The Anadarko acquisition was a bet on rising shale oil prices months ahead of the worst price crash in decades.
 The purchase saddled Occidental with $40 billion in debt and the oil-price crash has cut the value of assets that Occidental picked up in the deal, dashing its hopes of selling them to pay down the debt.
 U.S. oil prices have fallen below $20 per barrel from $61 at the start of the year.